As she sat down for theater class in her fourth week at Fairfield University, freshman Chastity Berrios checked her back pocket. Her car key was gone.

 Paying for college has been a stretch.
 At first, Chastity didn’t think she could afford to go to Fairfield.
 Her mom, who runs a daycare out of her home, doesn’t have much to contribute.
 Just before the college acceptance deadline, Chastity launched a letter-writing campaign, successfully renegotiated her financial aid package, and decided to make a go of it.

-Over the summer, as Solanlly headed to campus for a program for first-generation college students, Chastity stayed behind in New Haven, saving up money.
+Over the summer, Solanlly headed to campus for a program for first-generation college students.
+Chastity got into the program, but for personal reasons, decided to stay behind in New Haven.
 She made about $10 per hour working as a trainer for Dunkin’ Donuts, where she has worked since she was 16.
 To pay for college, she cobbled together a series of scholarships, including $700 from New Haven Promise, a Yale-funded college scholarship program.

 She and her mom still had to come up with $1,117 in fees and—after some discount shopping—about $200 for books.
 To come up with $40-per-week in gas money, she continues to work about 16 hours a week at Dunkin’ Donuts.
 She puts in another seven hours a week at a work-study job as a museum security guard.